Roald Amundsen piloting his ship Source: Lomen Bros.

 Where did Roald grow up?

 Roald was born in Borge, Norway on July 16, 1872.
 He grew up in Norway with his three brothers.
-His father, who was involved with shipping industry, died when Roald was just 14 years old.
+His father, who was involved with the shipping industry, died when Roald was just 14 years old.
 Roald had dreamt of becoming an explorer, but his mother wanted him to become a doctor.
 He followed his mother's wishes until she died when he was 21 years old.
 Then he left school to pursue his dream of exploring.

 Roald became a crewmember on various ships traveling to the Arctic.
 In 1887 he was first mate on a ship named the Belgica.
 It became the first expedition to survive the winter on the Arctic.
 Roald learned valuable lessons of survival during these early trips that would help him later on.
 One was that fresh seal meat had vitamin C which would help in curing scurvy.
 Another was to use animal skins rather than wool coats to keep warm.